 Some study abroad programs require proof of physical exams and/or immunizations prior to travel, and both are available by appointment at Center for Student Health and Well-Being.

 - Sharps Disposal

 The Center for Student Health and Well-Being provides free sharps containers for all students who use insulin or other medications administered via injection.
-Students may visit the center anytime during normal weekday hours, 7:30 a.m. - 9:30 p.m., to pick up or drop off their sharps containers.
+Students may call to arrange a time to pick up or drop off their sharps containers.
 Free, portable sharps shuttles also are available.

 - Nutrition Counseling

-Most required vaccines as well as flu vaccines are available at the Center for Student Health and Well-Being.
+Most required vaccines are available at the Center for Student Health and Well-Being.
 The charge for vaccines is applied to the student's account.
 If you have school insurance, there will be no charge.

 - Meningitis Vaccines